-The CORE Educational Cooperative along with district provides access to parents and their representatives upon request.
+The CORE Educational Cooperative along with member districts provide access to parents and their representatives upon request.
 A record of access and a list of types and locations of information is at the front of each student's file to maintain a list of individuals who have accessed information.
 A parent or eligible student may inspect this record on request.